hsmazumdar/WSN_Cluster/README.md

 <img src="Readme_files/Main.png">

-Figure-1 Simulation of a Wireless Sensor Network (WSN) with interactive GUI to demonstrate a new Novel Energy Efficient Routing Algorithm.
+Figure-1 Simulation of a Wireless Sensor Network (WSN) with interactive GUI to demonstrate a new Novel Clustering algorithm.

+Energy Efficient Routing Algorithm.
 Initially populate selected number of nodes, with random placement on canvas using 'File' menu of by simply pressing (Cnt+d)